 She’s a little girl lost, a woman searching for a stable father figure, since the actual father she has doesn’t seem to be up to the job.
 This makes Hemel something of an old-school, almost pre-feminist film in some respects, and if you’re feeling a certain unease with the portrait it’s painting of what is in effect a silly young woman, the acres of naked flesh probably aren’t going to appease you much.

 But Hoekstra brings an intensity to the role that helps deflect criticism.
 She’s brilliantly good as an emotionally guarded woman who’s long ago worked out that the best form of defence is attack.
 If you’ve seen the slightly preposterous German TV series You Are Wanted, you’ll already know this.
 The four episodes she appeared in had a sparkle and edge the other ones didn’t.
 She’s one of those actors that send you scuttling online to see what else of theirs is available out there to watch.

 It’s a hot topic done with a cool, almost forensically clinical touch, down to the shooting style and colour palette of DP Daniël Bouquet, and Hemel is a neat, tight film that knows what it wants to say and how to say it.
 Would it work as well with a different actress in the lead?
 Probably not, though Polak has a gift for picking talent.
-Both Wende Snijders, in Zurich, Polak’s thematically similar feature follow-up and Vicky Knight in Dirty God, Polak’s English language debut, feature largely unknown young actresses with talent to burn.
+Wende Snijders, in Zurich, Polak’s thematically similar feature follow-up, and Vicky Knight in Dirty God, Polak’s English language debut, both also turned out to be (largely unknown) young actresses with talent to burn.